Photographer: Ben Blanche

 Critical Incident Management Planning

-As stated in our Mission, QORF’s primary purpose is ‘to raise the profile, capacity and opportunity for outdoor recreation in Queensland and encourages all people to recreate outdoors’.
+As stated in our Mission, QORF’s (now Outdoors Queensland) primary purpose is ‘to raise the profile, capacity and opportunity for outdoor recreation in Queensland and encourages all people to recreate outdoors’.
 To proactively address the responsibility inherent in our Mission, we are committed to providing information, tools and resources to the sector on a variety of topics, such as Risk Management, Staff Development, Industrial Relations, WH&S, Governance, Media Management, Organisational Development and Critical Incident Management Planning

 What is Critical Incident Management Planning?